 It is not a mystery that a nutritious diet is vital for good health.
 However many people don’t understand that an adult’s nutritional needs change with age.
-As such, the nutritional experts at Tufts University have designed MyPlate for Older Adults, which is an updated rendition of the former food pyramid, and which provides nutritional advice specifically for seniors.
+As such, the nutritional experts at Tufts University have designed MyPlate for Older Adults, which is an updated rendition of the former food pyramid, and which provides advice specifically for senior nutritional needs.

 The MyPlate for Older Adults model includes details on foods that are high in vitamins and minerals and low in fat, salt, and sugar; however, it also gives information on additional subjects like recommended exercise for seniors and recommended fluid intake, issues that are of specific concern for seniors.